SESMG/SESMG/docs/getting_started/how_to_use.rst

 Sources
 =================================================
 Within this sheet, the sources of the energy system are defined.
-Properties with the addition "PV ONLY" have only to be defined if the parameter "technology" is set on "photovoltaic".
+Properties with the addition of their technology in the units line have only to be defined if the parameter "technology" is set on the mentioned technology else enter the value "0".
 The following parameters have to be entered:

 - **label**: Unique designation of the source.
 The following format is recommended: "ID_energy sector_source".
 - **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.